MJeat/Technical-Portfolio/README.md

 ### A Quick Warning on SSL
 Since you are using Cloudflare, make sure your Cloudflare **SSL/TLS** setting (under the SSL/TLS tab) is set to **Full** or **Full (Strict)** if you install an SSL certificate on your Droplet.
 If it's set to "Flexible," you might run into "Too many redirects" errors.

+---
 ## 2.1.
 Why use CNAME for the Subdomain and an A record for the root domain?
-This is a great observation!
-You're seeing the difference between how the "Apex" (main) domain works versus how "Subdomains" work in the world of DNS.

-Here is why your setup changed and why you’re actually using the "better" method right now.

----

 ### 1. The Root Domain (Apex) Restriction

 When you set up `portfoliomkc.tech` (your main domain), you used an **A record**.